VinAIResearch/VinAI_Translate/README.md

     year      = {2022}
     }

-Please **CITE** our paper whenever our pre-trained models are used to help produce published results or incorporated into other software.
+Please **CITE** our paper whenever the pre-trained models or the system are used to help produce published results or incorporated into other software.

 ## Using VinAI Translate in [`transformers`](https://github.com/huggingface/transformers)